Week 9 college football picks, predictions and best bets from legendary expert on 14-3 roll

 Legendary Vegas handicapper Bruce Marshall reveals the best betting values for the Week 9 college football schedule

 Ten SEC teams are realistically in the College Football Playoff conversation, and the Week 9 college football odds board features several games that could begin to provide some separation.
 No. 10 Vanderbilt is a top-10 team for the first time since 1947, and now the Commodores host No. 15 Missouri in one of the biggest matchups of the weekend.
-Vanderbilt is a 2.5-point favorite.
+Vanderbilt is a 2.5-point favorite with an over/under of 52.

 New users can also target the latest Underdog promo code, good for $100 in site credits when you play $5 with the promo code CBSSPORTS2 in select states.